 Home Assistant is an open-source home automation robotics designed to be the central control system in a smart house or smart home.

-As of May 2020, Home assistant features support for over 1600 modular add-ons or plug-ins with system integrations to different IoT(Internet of Things) technologies.
+As of May 2020, Home Assistant features support for over 1600 modular add-ons or plug-ins with system integrations to different IoT(Internet of Things) technologies.

-Actions, such as remotely or locally controlling climate, lighting, appliances, and entertainment systems.
+Actions include remotely or locally controlling climate, lighting, appliances, and entertainment systems.

 The Home Assistant project began in September 2013.
 As of November 2013, the core functionality was first published on GitHub.

-As of May 2020, it has over 1930 developers who have contributed to its core.
 The project has free and open-source companion applications for both iOS (iPhone and iPad) and Android.

 Home Assistant was listed as the tenth biggest open source project on GitHub at the GitHub “State of the Octoverse” in 2019.

-It listed based on the number of active contributors that year (as the project had contributions from 62,000+ contributors during 2019)
+It is listed based on the number of active contributors that year (as the project had contributions from 62,000+ contributors during 2019)

 Features

-One major feature of the Home Assistant is that it acts as a smart home controller nerve-center.
+One major feature of the Home Assistant is that it acts as a smart home controller nerve center.
 It attributes all common functions that you would expect from a home automation platform.

-The home assistant provides action and scripts rule-based systems for creating automations, scheduling tasks, notifications and voice control, time, and event condition handling.
-It also provides functions for direct and on-demand actions.
+The home assistant provides action and script rule-based systems for creating automation, scheduling tasks, notifications and voice control, and time and event condition handling.

-It is implemented as on-premises software and can connect directly or indirectly to IoT (Internet of Things) local devices, cloud services from many different vendors, or local control hubs/gateways/bridges.
+It can connect directly or indirectly to IoT (Internet of Things) local devices, cloud services from many different vendors, or local control hubs/gateways/bridges.

 Also, It can connect directly or indirectly to other open and closed smart home ecosystems.